 Beef rendang is Indonesian beef curry cooked in spiced coconut milk until all the liquid evaporates leaving the meat taste rich and delicious.
 It is one very famous dish that originated in West Sumatra, Indonesia that has now reached all over the country and beyond.

-If you go to Indonesia, you can always find an eating place that does rendang literally in any region/ provinces across Indonesia.
+If you go to Indonesia, you can always find an eating place that serves this dish on their menu literally in any region/ province across the country.

-Traditionally, the Padangnese cooked rendang as a signature dish for the festive seasons such as Eid al Adha and Eid al Fitr.
+Traditionally, the Sumatran cook this flavoursome dried beef curry as the signature dish for the festive seasons such as Eid al Adha and Eid al Fitr.
 Or for celebratory occasions such as weddings, or community events.
-But nowadays, people make rendangs whenever they like.
-Although the dish stays as a special dish for Eid/ lebaran.
+But nowadays, people make the dish whenever they like as a part of the home food menu.

 Types of rendang

 There are two types of rendang: one with gravy and the other one without.
 This difference is achieved according to the length of cooking time.

 The longer you cook it, the thicker and drier the gravy becomes as it evaporates.
 And the richer and more intense the flavour you get.